Gille dynasty

-Gille dynasty was a powerful royal house or dynasty which ruled the Kingdom of Norway during the 12th century.
+Gille dynasty was a royal house which ruled the Kingdom of Norway during the 12th century.
 It is very unlikely that the rulers ever referred to the Gille dynasty which is a term coined by modern historians.
 The term "Gille" is probably derived from the Middle Irish Gaelic Gilla Críst, i.e. servant of Christ.

 King Harald IV of Norway started the Gille (or Gylle dynasty), a putative cadet branch of the Hardrada dynasty (and by extension the Fairhair) dynasty.
 Harald Gille arrived in Norway from Ireland or the Hebrides and claimed to be the natural son of King Magnus Barefoot whose reign was marked by aggressive military campaigns and conquest, particularly in the Norse-dominated parts of the British Isles.
 From historical sources, his claim seems to have been based largely upon stories told by his mother and her family during his youth.